How Columbia University became the driving force behind protests over the war in Gaza - KESQ

 APRIL 18

-The arrests, which New York Mayor Eric Adams said were requested by Columbia officials, garner national attention and inflame college protests across the country.
-A day later, the University of Southern California will announce that it has canceled the keynote commencement speech by filmmaker Jon M. Chu.
+The arrests, which New York Mayor Eric Adams says were requested by Columbia officials, garner national attention and inflame college protests nationwide.
+A day later, the University of Southern California announces that it has canceled the keynote commencement speech by filmmaker Jon M. Chu.
 USC had already disallowed its student valedictorian, who is Muslim, from speaking at the May 10 commencement.

 APRIL 22

-Columbia cancels in-person classes, and an encampment set up at New York University swells to hundreds of protesters.
-NYU officials call in police after warning the crowd to leave and saying the scene has become disorderly.
-Police arrest dozens of protesters at NYU and at Yale in New Haven, Connecticut.
+Columbia cancels in-person classes, and an encampment at New York University swells to hundreds of protesters.
+NYU officials call in police after warning the crowd to leave and says the scene has become disorderly.
+Police arrest dozens of protesters at NYU and at Yale University in New Haven, Connecticut.
 The gates to Harvard Yard in Cambridge, Massachusetts, are closed to the public.

-President Joe Biden addresses the unrest and seeks to find a narrow middle ground by condemning “antisemitic protests” but adding that he also condemns “those who don’t understand what’s going on with the Palestinians.”
+President Joe Biden addresses the unrest and seeks to find a narrow middle ground by condemning “antisemitic protests,” adding that he also condemns “those who don’t understand what’s going on with the Palestinians.”

 APRIL 24

 Columbia administrators set a new midnight deadline for protesters to clear the encampment.
-While some do leave, others dig in and refuse to disband until the school agrees to stop doing business with Israel or any companies that support the ongoing war in Gaza.
+While some leave, others dig in and refuse to disband until the school agrees to stop doing business with Israel or any companies that support the latest Israel-Hamas war.

 Elsewhere, police make more arrests on other university campuses.
-At the University of Texas at Austin, hundreds of local and state police — including some on horseback and holding batons — aggressively clash with protesters, pushing them off campus grounds, and arrest more than 30 demonstrators.
+At the University of Texas at Austin, hundreds of local and state police — including some on horseback and holding batons — aggressively clash with protesters, pushing them off campus grounds, and arresting more than 30 people.
 At the University of Southern California, police peacefully arrest student protesters.

 APRIL 26

-Columbia University students say they’re at an impasse after exhaustive negotiations with administrators, and intend to continue their encampment until their divestment demands are met.
+Columbia University students say they’re at an impasse after exhaustive negotiations with administrators and they intend to continue their encampment until their divestment demands are met.
 That comes after hundreds of protesters have been arrested nationwide over the previous nine days.
-The school sends an email to students saying that bringing back police “at this time” would be counterproductive.
+The school sends students an email saying that bringing back police “at this time” would be counterproductive.

 Meanwhile, schools across the country where protests have taken root prepare to shut down encampments over reports of antisemitic activity and concerns the protests will mar upcoming commencement ceremonies.